NVIDIA/DeepLearningExamples/README.md

 [tensorflow/nmt](https://github.com/tensorflow/nmt/blob/master/nmt/scripts/wmt16_en_de.sh)
 repository.
 Our download script contains an extra preprocessing step, which discards all pairs of sentences which can't be decoded by *latin-1* encoder.
 The `scripts/wmt16_en_de.sh` script uses the [subword-nmt](https://github.com/rsennrich/subword-nmt)
 package to segment text into subword units (BPE).
 By default, the script builds the shared vocabulary of 32,000 tokens.

+In order to test with other datasets, scripts need to be customized accordingly.

 ## Running training
-The default training configuration can be launched by running the `scripts/train.sh` training script.
+The default training configuration can be launched by running the `train.py` training script.
 By default, the training script saves only one checkpoint with the lowest value of the loss function on the validation dataset, an evaluation is performed after each training epoch.
 Results are stored in the `results/gnmt_wmt16` directory.

 The training script launches data-parallel training with batch size 128 per GPU on all available GPUs.
+We have tested reliance on up to 16 GPUs on a single node.
 After each training epoch, the script runs an evaluation on the validation dataset and outputs a BLEU score on the test dataset (*newstest2014*).
 BLEU is computed by the [SacreBLEU](https://github.com/awslabs/sockeye/tree/master/contrib/sacrebleu)